Davao del Sur: Lumad peoples

 The Bagobo people live in an area that extends from Davao del Sur and South Cotabato to the foot of Mount Apo and Davao City all the way to the land bordered by the Davao and Pulangi rivers and up to northern Cotabato and southeast Bukidnon.
 Numbering about 80,000, their traditional costume is woven from abaca fiber and heavily ornamented with beads, shells, metal discs, embroidery and brightly colored geometric applique.
 Though Bagobos have the most stunning costumes among the Davao ethnic groups, they wear them only on special occasions.
 Like the Mandayas and Mansakas, they shave their eyebrows to a thin line and file and blacken their teeth.
 Bagobo smiths cast little bells which are attached to pouches, bracelets, jackets, anklets and inlaid metal boxes.

 The Tagacaolo people number about 23,000 and occupy the area between the western shores of the gulf and the slopes of Mount Apo.
 This is one of the tribes which resisted Muslim conversion and maintained a highland animistic culture.

 The Kalagan people are part Islamized and part Chistianized and related to the Tagacaolos.
 Numbering only about 7,000, they live along the shores of Davao Gulf.

 The Mangguangan people now number only 3,000.
 They can be found in Davao del Sur and Davao del Norte.

 In both groups, women generally wear handwoven abaca tube skirts, embroidered blue cotton tops and heavy jewellery.
 Men sport wide blue or white fringed and embroidered trousers and a loose shirt.
 Red is a color only for a headman ("bagani") and for women of high status.

 Aeta people

-Aeta people live in some areas of Davao City all the way to Davao del Norte, Compostela Valley and Bukidnon.
+Aeta people live in some areas of Davao City all the way to Davao del Norte, Davao de Oro and Bukidnon.
 They are related to the Manobos of Cotabato and include sub-groups such as the Talaingod of the Kapalong forests in Davao del Norte and the Matigsalug.
 Numbering about 222,000, Ata men wear long-sleeved shirts, carry spears, hunt, log and grow crops.
 Their womenfolk wear native blouses, "malong" skirts and accessories of brass bracelets and bead necklaces.
 Mandaya and Mansaka are culturally related groups who are highly musical - playing the five string bamboo guitar, two-string lute, violin, flute, gong, drum and bamboo Jew's harp.
 They are also excellent silversmiths crafting breastplates, jewellery, daggers and knives.
 The Mandayas are famous for their colorful abaca fiber weaves embroidered with tribal motifs.